sgb-io/jquery.circular-carousel/README.md

 # jQuery Circular Carousel

 A library that creates dyanmic circular carousels. **Requires jQuery**.
 Adjustable dimensions, angle, durations, offsets.
 By default, scales non-active items to 0.5.
+See the [demo](http://samuelgbrown.github.io/jquery.circular-carousel/demo/).

 ![What it looks like.](/demo/screenshot.png)